 - recent code audit

-In 2018, the EFF tells us that there “is no such thing as a perfect or one-size-fits-all messaging app”, because the scorecard “oversimplified the complex question of how various messengers stack up from a security perspective” and “it wasn’t possible for [the EFF] to clearly describe the security features of many popular messaging apps, in a consistent and complete way, while considering the varied situations and security concerns of [the EFF's] audience”.
+In 2018, the EFF told us that there “is no such thing as a perfect or one-size-fits-all messaging app” because the scorecard “oversimplified the complex question of how various messengers stack up from a security perspective” and “it wasn’t possible for [the EFF] to clearly describe the security features of many popular messaging apps, in a consistent and complete way, while considering the varied situations and security concerns of [the EFF’s] audience.”

-As a result, they didn't update their scorecard but published a series of articles to discuss the nature of “secure” messaging so users can develop “an understanding of secure messaging that is deeper than a simple recommendation”.
+As a result, they didn’t update their scorecard.
+The EFF published a series of articles to discuss the nature of “secure” messaging so users can develop “an understanding of secure messaging that is deeper than a simple recommendation.”

 We think “security” means “somewhat encrypted” for most users.
-However, there is a big difference between encrypted client-server communication and end-to-end encrypted communication, for example.
-Then, there is optional encryption with unencrypted fallback in some messengers or messengers which store tons of personal data in cleartext on servers exposing this data to admins and server-side attackers.
+However, there is a big difference between “encrypted client-server communication” and “end-to-end encrypted communication,” for example.
+Then, there is optional encryption with unencrypted fallback in some messengers or messengers that store tons of personal data in cleartext on servers exposing this data to admins and server-side attackers.

 The EFF also says that an “app with great security features is worthless if none of your friends and contacts use it, and the most popular and widely used apps can vary significantly by country and community.”
-They argue that E2EE is “great for preventing companies and governments from accessing your messages” but “if someone is worried about a spouse, parent, or employer with physical access to their device, the ability to send ephemeral, ‘disappearing’ messages might be their deciding factor in choosing a messenger”.
+They argue that E2EE is “great for preventing companies and governments from accessing your messages.”
+However, “if someone is worried about a spouse, parent, or employer with physical access to their device, the ability to send ephemeral, ‘disappearing’ messages might be their deciding factor in choosing a messenger.”

 To sum up, we can say that there is no one-size-fits-all “secure” messenger.
 Different users want different security features.

 - end-to-end encryption (many messaging apps use or are based on the Signal protocol)

-- code quality (using “secure” algorithms doesn't mean that they are securely implemented)
+- code quality (using “secure” algorithms doesn’t mean that they are implemented securely)

 - user experience (can users easily send and receive encrypted messages?)